MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/github.md

 You can opt-out of CI builds either by [disabling the CI trigger](#disabling-the-ci-trigger), or by [skipping CI builds for individual commits](#skipping-ci-for-individual-commits)).

-You can also override the YAML CI trigger in the classic editor and disable it there.
+You can also override the YAML CI trigger in the pipeline editor and disable it there.
 For more information, see [Overriding YAML triggers](#overriding-yaml-triggers).

 #### Disabling the CI trigger